Unusual Vision Changes

 Every Keratoconus Journey is Different

 Baylen – In 5th grade, Baylen started wearing a contact lens in his left eye to correct his nearsightedness.
 While the contact seemed to manage his vision issues, he soon began experiencing chronic headaches that impacted his ability to function in and out of school.
-A few months later, Baylen’s dad took him to his annual eye exam where the doctor noticed something irregular about his cornea and immediately referred him to a corneal specialist.
+A few months later, Baylen’s dad took him to his annual eye exam where the doctor noticed something irregular about his cornea and immediately referred him to a cross-linking expert.
 Forty-eight hours after the initial exam, Baylen and his parents traveled more than an hour to Vance Thompson Vision in Sioux Falls, where Dr. John Berdahl determined that Baylen was living with keratoconus.

 Baylen’s parents felt relieved to know exactly what was going on with their son and decided to treat his progressive keratoconus as soon as possible, using FDA approved corneal cross-linking.
 To learn more about Baylen’s experiences read his Keratoconus Journey here.